avatao/blog.avatao.com/_posts/2018-10-04-How-to-dive-into-web-security-as-a-developer.md

 "In theory, there is no difference between theory and practice.
 In practice, there is."

 You need to get hands-on.
-Just like with software development, you learn faster and more deeply when your hands are on the keyboard.
+Just like with software development, you learn faster and more in depth when your hands are on the keyboard.
 In my experience, the best way to learn something new is to practice it and have a mentor available to nudge you in the right direction if you wander off-track.

 Consequently, I believe, the best way to learn security is in workshops with a great trainer.
 I have seen this work many times; it's engaging, fun and educational at the same time.
 This is not always available, and next best thing, in my opinion, is online hands-on training.